greycellz/my-poppler-api/README-BAA-SETUP.md

 1. Upload the signed review PDF to a GCS bucket (public or with long-lived signed URL)
 2. Get the public URL or generate a signed URL (valid for 1+ years)

+**Note:** The review PDF can be uploaded to any public bucket.
+The actual signed BAA PDFs (generated after payment) are stored in the HIPAA bucket (`chatterforms-submissions-us-central1` by default, or override with `GCS_HIPAA_BUCKET`).

 ### Step 5: Set Environment Variables

 Add to your `.env` file: